Calendar Girl (song): Background

 Sedaka borrowed inspiration from multiple sources for the music, incorporating a shuffle beat after hearing "Personality" by Lloyd Price, a chord progression that was common in the music of Al Jolson and Eddie Cantor, along with another progression from the end of Ricky Nelson's hit record "Travelin' Man."

 Record producer Joe Viglione, writing for AllMusic, describes the song as a G-rated calendar of pin-ups such as Betty Grable and Marilyn Monroe, using verbal rather than visual imagery.
-Each month gives a different reason for the singer's affection for the titular character, and September—"I light the candles at your sweet sixteen"—was a lyrical motif that Howard Greenfield frequently used at the time, including "Happy Birthday Sweet Sixteen," released later the same year.
+Each month gives a different reason for the singer's affection for the titular character, and September—"I light the candles at your sweet sixteen"—was a lyrical motif that Howard Greenfield frequently used at the time, including in "Happy Birthday Sweet Sixteen," released later the same year.
 Other months in the song reference Valentine's Day in February, the Easter Bunny in April, a junior prom in May and June.

 Instrumentation on the song was provided by Stan Applebaum and His Orchestra, with Gary Chester on drums.

 The song was released to a 45 rpm single backed with a country-and-western song, "The Same Old Fool".
 Both songs were also released on a Compact 33 Single, a short-lived format that RCA Victor promoted in the early 1960s.